 Several helpful books are available through the University Library, including Writing Your Dissertation in 15 Minutes a Day by Joan Bolker, Writing Your Journal Article in Twelve Weeks: A Guide to Academic Publishing Success by Laura Belcher, and Graduate Study for the Twenty-First Century: How to Build an Academic Career in the Humanities by Gregory M. Colon Semenza.

 The Center library offers an extensive collection of books, journals, dissertations, videotapes, and CD-ROMs available for checkout.
 You can view the library holdings here or browse them at the CWS office, room 288 English Building.
-Materials can be checked out through Amy Rumsey.
+Materials can be checked out through the CWS Office Manager or Assistant Directors.

 The Communications library maintains a list of online resources in rhetorical studies.
 It includes links to full-text versions of the Sage Handbook of Rhetorical Studies, Sage ebooks on Communication and History, and the Concepts in Communication Studies wiki created by Ned O'Gorman's summer grad seminar students in 2012.